Ukrainian Autocephalous Orthodox Church: History

+Background

 The Kyivan Metropolis was the fruit of the baptism of the Kyivan Rus in the time of Grand Prince Vladimir the Great (988 AD).
 Missionaries were sent from Constantinople to instruct the people in the Byzantine-Orthodox faith.
 Monastic life flourished, including in the famous Kyiv Monastery of the Caves, through the efforts of St. Anthony of Kiev, known as the father of Russian monasticism.

 The sacking of Kyiv itself in December 1240 during the Mongol invasion led to the ultimate collapse of the Rus' state.
 For many of its residents, the brutality of Mongol attacks sealed the fate of many choosing to find safe haven in the North East.
 In 1299, the Kyivan metropolitan chair was moved to Vladimir by Metropolitan Maximus, keeping the title of Kyiv.
 As Vladimir-Suzdal, and later the Grand Duchy of Moscow continued to grow unhindered, the Orthodox religious link between them and Kyiv remained strong.
 The fall of Constantinople in 1453, allowed the once daughter church of North East, to become autocephalous, with Kyiv remaining part of the Ecumenical Patriarchate.
 From that moment on, the Churches of Ukraine and Russia went their own separate ways.

 The latter became central in the growing Russian Tsardom, attaining patriarchate in 1589, whilst the former became subject to repression and Polonization efforts, particularly after the Union of Brest in 1596.
-Eventually the persecution of Orthodox Ukrainians led to a massive rebellion under Bohdan Khmelnytsky, and united the Ukrainian Hetmanate with the Russian Tsardom, and in 1686, the Kyivan Metropolia came under the Moscow Patriarchate.
-Ukrainian clergy, for their Greek training, held key roles in the Russian Orthodox Church until the end of the 18th century.
+Eventually the persecution of Orthodox Ukrainians led to a massive rebellion under Bohdan Khmelnytsky, and united the Ukrainian Hetmanate with the Russian Tsardom.
+In 1686, the Kyivan Metropolia came under the Moscow Patriarchate.
+Ukrainian clergy, due to their Greek training, held key roles in the Russian Orthodox Church until the end of the 18th century.

-In the wake of the breakup of the Russian Empire some national groups sought autonomy or autocephaly from Moscow.
-The Ukrainian Orthodox Church was proclaimed under the Ukrainian National Republic in 1917 and survived in Soviet Ukraine until the early 1930s.